 Working principle of Flame Arresters

-Flame Arresters (or ‘flame arrestors’) are designed to allow the flow of gases, liquids, etc. and to prevent flame transmission.
+A Flame Arrester is designed to allow the safe flow of gases and liquids while preventing flame transmission.

-PROTEGO® Flame Arresters are composed of individual FLAMEFILTER® (flame arrester discs), spacers, and a casing.
-The FLAMEFILTER® is made of wound, corrugated metal strips.
-The principle of flame quenching in small gaps is applied in PROTEGO® end-of-line flame arresters and PROTEGO® in-line flame arresters.
+The FLAMEFILTER® is made of wound metal strips and forms an effective band arrester.
+This flame-quenching principle is applied in PROTEGO® end-of-line flame arresters and in-line flame arresters.

-When a mixture ignites in a gap between two walls, the flame spreads towards the non-combusted mixture.
-The expansion in volume of the combusted mixture pre-compresses the non-combusted mixture and accelerates the flame.
-By heat dissipation in the boundary layer “s”, transferring it to the large surface of the gap length compared to the gap width “D”, and by cooling down the product below its ignition temperature, the flame is extinguished.
+When a mixture ignites in a gap, the flame spreads towards the unburned mixture.
+The volume expansion of the burned mixture pre-compresses the unburned mixture and accelerates the flame propagation.
+Heat dissipation to the large surface of the gap lowers the temperature below the ignition temperature, thus extinguishing the flame.

-The gap width and the gap length of the flame arrester disc determines its extinguishing ability.
-The narrower and longer the gap, the greater the extinguishing effectiveness.
-The wider and shorter the gap, the lower the pressure loss.
+The gap width and gap length determine the extinguishing effectiveness of the Flame Arrester.
+A narrower and longer gap extinguishes the flame more effectively, while a wider and shorter gap reduces the pressure loss.
 Experiments can determine the optimum solution between the two conditions.

 PROTEGO® Flame Arresters in a highly maintenance-friendly design